odincat/dsb-rest/readme.md

 ```

 Under the hood cheerio is used which allows us to parse the html from the page and use JQuery to interact with it.
-What's important to know is that I hardcoded all the table columns to give a more concise name for my usecase
+What's important to know is that I hardcoded all the table columns to give a more concise name for my usecase.
+So

 ## Credits
 - To get the URL of the current plan I used [this amazing project](https://github.com/TheNoim/DSBAPI)